 One of my new favourite things to do when visiting a new destinations is to take a food tour.
 Travel has really expanded my sense of adventure when it comes to food.
 It’s hard to believe a few years ago I was a nightmare eater!
 Now I’ll happily eat crickets in Thailand or just eat everything a culture has to offer without thinking about what’s in it like i did in Morocco.

-I had heard about Secret Food Tours from a friend who had done one of their tours in New York and loved it.
+I had heard about Secret Food Tours from a friend who had done one of their Secret Food Tour in New York and loved it.
 They have many tours in Europe, several in USA and now they have their first Asian food tours in Hong Kong and Bangkok.
 Our trip to San Francisco was the perfect opportunity to finally try one of their food tours.

 Now usually I would give you all the details when I do a food tour but since this is the secret food tour, for this one occasion I will be keeping some of the details secret.
 I know, I know, you want me to reveal the secrets but on this occasion I would be spoiling the fun of the tour for you if I did.
 What I can reveal to you is where the tour took place.
 We were sampling the foods of The Mission District, commonly referred to by locals as “The Mission”.
 This was the perfect place for a food tour in San Francisco.
 This neighbourhood is rich in cultural heritage and all these cultures have left their imprint on The Mission.